 The Port of Milford Haven is the UK's largest energy port and the biggest port in Wales

 A 24/7 operation, the Port offers a range of marine services as well as owning and operating Pembroke Port, Milford Marina and Milford Fish Docks.
-Activities such as cargo handling, ferry operations, fish landing, marina services and cruise calls are safely and efficiently handled.
+Activities including cargo handling, ferry operations, fish landing, marina services and cruise calls are safely and efficiently handled.

 The Port of Milford Haven is an independent, commercially run organisation, with a statutory responsibility governed by its Acts, to maintain and improve navigation and the provision of Port and Harbour services and facilities.

 As a Trust Port, the Port of Milford Haven does not have shareholders and profit is re-invested with the core focus on supporting the long term viability of the business for future generations.
 It plays an important role in the economic stability of the region.
-In 2011, the Port of Milford Haven commissioned a new economic report by Cardiff University on the employment and economic impact of the Port and the industries that are linked to it.
-The key findings are:
+In 2011, the Port of Milford Haven commissioned an economic report by Cardiff University on the employment and economic impact of the Port and the industries that are linked to it.
+The key findings were: